On Apr, 1 2020

 This means more than just scheduling a message to send automatically when a customer abandons a cart.
 It means reaching customers on the messaging channel they check most frequently to ensue that they read your message while their intent to purchase is at its peak.

 Because of this, a retargeting campaign needs to be multi-channel.
-Start with a Facebook Message, then an SMS, and finally an email.
+Start with an SMS, and continue with an email.

 Incentivize lost customers with an SMS